codesapiennet/spring-zeromq-starter/README.md

 </project>
 ```

-*No Java source needed – the starter simply pulls in the auto‑configuration module.*
+*No Java source needed – the starter simply pulls in the auto-configuration module.*

 ---